 When ViewId[ i ] is greater than 0, inter_view_mv_vert_constraint_flag shall be equal to 1 in the sps_extension( ) syntax structure of the active layer SPS of any coded pictures with nuh_layer_id equal to i.

+When ViewId[ i ] is greater than 0, ScalabilityId[ LayerIdInVps [ i ]][ smIdx ] shall be equal to 0 for smIdx in the range of 1 to 15, inclusive, for any coded picture with nuh_layer_id equal to i. [ Ed.
+(GT): Due to BOG notes "concrete language to be worked out by the editors".
+What is about ViewId[ i ] equal to 0, why no restriction here? ]

 [Ed.
-(JB + GT): For future scalable extensions additional constraints disallowing scalability might be added here.]
+(JB + GT): Consider adding a constraint that requires second view to have the same picture dimensions as the base view.]

 [Ed.
-(JB + GT): Consider adding a constraint that requires second view to have the same picture dimensions as the base view.]

-Scalable Main profile

-TBD
+(JL): This sub-clause might be removed from SHVC spec text after annex re-structuring]Scalable Main profile

+Bitstreams conforming to the scalable main profile shall obey the following constraints:

+The picture resampling process as specified in subclause G.8.1.4.1 shall not be invoked more than once for decoding of each particular picture.

 Tiers and levels